Calculator / April 2026 Record-Keeping

 Implications for Workers

 For workers on the standard 5.6-week entitlement with fixed hours, the records should show the entitlement, leave taken, and balance.
 Discrepancies are less common but do appear, particularly around carry-over, sickness, family leave, and termination calculations.
-The new duty makes year-end reconciliation a worker-driven exercise rather than purely an employer-driven one.

 Implications for Employers